labzero/guides/languages/ruby/ruby_on_rails.md

 You should use lib when the logic is a candidate for gemming up…

 ### Design Patterns
-Think in terms of design “patterns”, if you use one find the appropriate place for the implementations to go.
+Think in terms of design “patterns.”
+If you use one find the appropriate place for the implementations to go.

 # Extending 3rd Party Gems
-We have to patch 3rd party gems from time to time, but we want to minimize the impact of ramping folks up on where those dragons lie.
+We have to patch 3rd-party gems from time to time, but we want to minimize the impact of ramping folks up on where those dragons lie.

 As good open source citizens we should fork third-party gems and contribute back to them with pull-requests for our fixes and additions.
 Let’s consider some scenarios when we should fork and when we should patch.